j-morano/buffer_manager.nvim/README.md

 #### Available configuration options
 * `select_menu_item_commands`: Lua table containing the keys and the corresponding `command` to run for the buffer under the cursor.
 * `line_keys`: keys bound to each line of the buffer menu, in order.
+* `focus_alternate_buffer`: place the cursor over the alternate buffer instead of the current buffer.

 #### Default configuration
 ```lua